 - Look at the ways the company or organization operates and makes money.
 Will you be moving into an area that’s up and coming or into an area that’s losing money?
 You want to understand how the company makes its money and what it values.
 Then, you need to figure out if there’s likely to be mutual benefit.

 The best part about finding your first job is remembering that it won’t be your last.
 It’s an important stepping stone, no question, but most people change jobs multiple times in their working lifetime.
 Whether you move up in one company or take what you learn and move on to another, you are in the driver’s seat of your own destiny.

 Perform well in your first job and you can use it to take the next step in your career.
-When you’re ready for that step, remember corridorcareers.com has the most comprehensive online job listings in the Iowa Corridor.
+When you’re ready for that step, remember corridorcareers.com specializes in quality, local Eastern Iowa job listings for your first career job.